thinkier/docker_po3/README.md

-# docker_sf3
+# docker_po3
-SkyFactory 3 but in Docker
+Project Ozone 3 but in Docker